malyzajko/daisy/README.md

 ## News

+  * The 'approx' branch is merged into master!
+You can now approximate transcendental functions in fixed-point arithmetic code.
+Check out the script `scripts/optimization_approx_fixed.sh` for the correct command-line options.

   * Updated to Scala 2.13!

   * Roundoff error evaluation now available using interval and affine arithmetic with MPFR bounds with `--errorMethod=intervalMPFR` or `--errorMethod=affineMPFR`!
 The error bounds are sound (and slightly less tight), but the computation is faster for longer benchmarks.